Azure/azure-sdk-for-java/sdk/resourcemanager/docs/SAMPLE.md

 # Code snippets and samples

-### Getting Started

-If you are looking for general documentation on how to use these libraries, please [visit here](https://aka.ms/azsdk/java/mgmt)
+**If you are looking for general documentation on how to use the management libraries, please [visit here](https://aka.ms/azsdk/java/mgmt)**

 ### Azure Authentication